 Bumble has implemented appropriate security measures to protect and prevent the loss, misuse, and alteration of the information under our control, including your personal data.
 Our technical experts at Bumble work hard to ensure your secure use of our site.

-While we take reasonable precautions against possible security breaches of our website, member database and records no website or Internet transmission is completely secure and we cannot guarantee that unauthorised access, hacking, data loss, or other breaches will never occur.
+While we take reasonable precautions against possible security breaches of our website, member database and records, no website or Internet transmission is completely secure and we cannot guarantee that unauthorised access, hacking, data loss, or other breaches will never occur.
 We urge you to take steps to keep your personal data safe (including your password) and to log out of your account after use.
 If you lose your password or give it out, or another service provider that you use suffers a data breach and you have used the same credentials with that service provider as you have with Bumble, your personal data may be compromised.
-If that happens, please report it to Support via Feedback Page.Where is my personal data kept?
+If that happens, please report it to Support via our Feedback Page.Where is my personal data kept?

 If you contact our Customer Support team via our Feedback Page, we will receive your email address, and may track your IP address, as well as the information you send to us to help resolve your query.
 We will keep records of our communications with you, including any complaints that we receive from you about other users (and from other users about you) for 6 years after deletion of your account.Does Bumble use my personal data for any other purpose?